*This post may contain affiliate links. Please see my disclosure for more details!*

 Over a period like Christmas, and easy and common gift is a box of chocolates.
 And if you are like me, and you get given a whole lot of Chocolates such as Celebrations, Heroes, Roses and so on… you will have far too many to eat.

 It’s not so bad for a big family, and a family that don’t receive too many chocolates… but I always get given loads.
-Whether they are gifted from companies because of my blog, presents from friends or family, or my fiancé buying another box as he was ‘spontaneous’..
+Whether they are gifted from companies because of my blog, presents from friends or family, or me buying another box as I was ‘spontaneous’..
 I have too many.

 I love putting chocolates into a bake as I often prefer them that way – I don’t often eat chocolates on their own as I have so much sweetness in my life already, and I feel like giving away a box of chocolates you got given yourself is a bit odd…